openmc-dev/openmc/docs/source/usersguide/cross_sections.rst

   u.export_to_hdf5('U.h5')

 Similarly, the :meth:`IncidentPhoton.from_endf` method can be used to read photon data from an ENDF file.
-In the case, both the photo-atomic and atomic relaxation sublibrary files are required:
+In this case, both the photo-atomic and atomic relaxation sublibrary files are required:

 ::